KellerJordan/cifar10-airbench/README.md

 | - | - | - |
 | ~96% | ~7min | 32.3 |

-Timings are on a single NVIDIA A100 GPU.
+All timings are on a single NVIDIA A100 GPU.
 Note that the first run of training will be slower due to GPU warmup.

 Paper: https://arxiv.org/abs/2404.00498 (Note: `airbench96` has been improved since the paper, from 46s to 35s.)